freerobby/at-anywhere-for-Wordpress/readme.txt

 == Description ==

-@anywhere for Wordpress allows your visitors to follow you, DM you and even Tweet about your articles without ever leaving your blog.
+@anywhere for Wordpress allows your visitors to follow you without ever leaving your blog.
+Support is coming soon for added Twitter functionality.

 == Installation ==